 TWWLI evokes the work of Mavis Staples, Sharon Jones, Sam Cooke, even Al Greene.
 Sugar can’t hide his Bluesman roots, but he’s also not afraid to borrow liberally from the rich tapestry of Motown, Gospel, and RnB music.

 If you’re still with me, take a listen to the horn lines in “Take Me Back”…

 You might mistake the intro to Sugar’s “Troubles” for Sharon’s distinctive intro on “This Land Is Your Land” (complete with ravens?!?)

 Never mind the fact that after the intro ends, it sounds most like a glorious crossover of Texas Blues meets Sharon’s “Retreat”

 Side note: Sugar is 6 foot 5.
-I’ve hinted already that he calls himself a Tex-ass Bluesman (minute 2), and yes, that man can shake it (2:48… gawddamn! get down!).
+I’ve hinted already that he calls himself a Tex-ass Bluesman (minute 2), and yes, that man can shake it (scroll up to ‘Take Me Back’ and find 2:48… gawddamn! get down!).
 When I grow up, I want to dance like him.

 Double side note: this is Sharon Jones in 2014.
 Kids, take notes: this is how it’s done (don’t miss her mash potato w. gravy at 4:15… I’m just sayin’).

 Triple side note: Sharon was diagnosed and treated for Stage 2 pancreatic cancer in 2013 and then was jumping around the stage in 2014 — this woman was somethin’ else.